Floorp-Projects/Floorp/docs/contributing/vscode.rst

    ./mach ide vscode

+After that, subsequent `./mach build` invocations will automatically run the `Clangd` integration.

 If `VS Code` is already open with a previous configuration generated, please make sure to restart `VS Code` otherwise the new configuration will not be used, and the `compile_commands.json` needed by `clangd` server will not be refreshed.
 This is a known `bug <https://github.com/clangd/vscode-clangd/issues/42>`__